 Any talk of not being under the Law causes many to automatically assume that you are promoting lawlessness.
 God's standard is, and always has been, perfect righteousness.
 The Old Covenant Law was given to a people who did not have the Spirit of God living in them.
-It was made for the flesh and was based on human effort and performance.
+It was made for the mortal man and was based on human performance.
 Trying to follow the Law today means that you are attempting to establish your own righteousness before God.
 Those who think they are being righteous are really being self-righteous (Romans 10:3,4; Luke 18:9).

 The Gift of Righteousness

 God offers the gift of righteousness - true righteousness - to all who trust in Jesus Christ as the Son of God and Savior (Romans 5:17b).
-New Covenant grace is based on the finished works of Jesus Christ and His indwelling life, resulting in victory over sin and death.
+New Covenant grace is based on the already finished works of Jesus Christ and His indwelling life, resulting in victory over sin and death.
 Following in faith Christ's indwelling life offers the first ever opportunity to actually live righteously.

 The Law was Given Only to Israel

 Since the time of Christ, no person has ever been under the Old Covenant Law.
 The children of Israel were the only people who were ever under the Law; God gave it to them and them alone.

 Romans 9:4 who are Israelites, to whom belongs the adoption as sons, and the glory and the covenants and the giving of the Law and the temple service and the promises, (Also Romans 2:14; Romans 3:21; Hebrews 8:13; Hebrews 10:9b)

 The Law was always meant to be a temporary measure until Christ came (Galatians 3:24,25).